oliver-oloughlin/kvdex/README.md

 - Extensible model strategy (Zod supported).
 - Serialized, compressed and segmented storage for large objects that exceed the native size limit.
+- Real-time data watching.
 - Support for pagination and filtering.
-- Set intervals built on queues.
+- Intervals and loops built on queues.
 - Message queues at database and collection level with topics.
 - Support for atomic operations.